This page is also available in: English

 You’ve also been travelling, how was it to live in a German castle for a while?

 I stayed for 2,5 months in a castle in the North of Germany last summer.
-Aldo van den Broek, a Dutch artist, lives in the castle.
-He welcomes other artists to stay and work from there.
+Aldo van den Broek, a Dutch artist, lives there and welcomes other artists to stay or work from there.
 I enjoyed being there a lot.
 It was in the middle of nowhere, surrounded by the most beautiful trees and just five minutes from the beach.

 I created a small studio for myself in the so-called ‘bell tower room’ and I would work there every morning for a couple of hours before hitting the beach.
 The idea for the metalworks I’m doing now really originated there.
 It was just perfect for that very moment.
 Away from the city, total freedom, surrounded by nature -like a dream.
 When I came back to Amsterdam I felt super energized and inspired.